+Life satisfaction is an overall assessment of feelings and attitudes about one's life at a particular point in time ranging from negative to positive.
+It is one of three major indicators of well-being: life satisfaction, positive affect, and negative affect (Diener, 1984).
 Life satisfaction is an important issue among middle aged women.
-They face various for women since their children are all grown up, having a stable job, and their marriages have also reached maturity.
+They face various responsibilities, roles, and public expectation at this age.
+Middle age is supposedly a 'retreat' for women since their children are all grown up, having a stable job, and their marriages have also reached maturity.
 However, they need to carry a variety of demands and challenges in this phase (Navaie, Spriggs & Feldman, 2002).
 They are occasionally forced to bear a number of responsibilities as a mother, daughter, wife, grandmother, and as a worker at the same time (Berg, 2011).
 Women also have to prepare themselves to accept the changes in their family structure.
 The increase or reduction of family members such as the presence of in-laws and their grandchildren or the death of their partners and parents may greatly affect their life satisfaction.